monarch-initiative/ontogpt/README.md

 OpenAI's functions have been evaluated on test data.
 Please see the full documentation for details on these evaluations and how to reproduce them.

 ## Tutorials and Presentations
-- Presentation: "Staying grounded: assembling structured biological knowledge with help from large language models" - presented by Harry Caufield at part of the AgBioData Consortium webinar series (September 2023)
+- Presentation: "Staying grounded: assembling structured biological knowledge with help from large language models" - presented by Harry Caufield as part of the AgBioData Consortium webinar series (September 2023)
   - [Slides](https://docs.google.com/presentation/d/1rMQVWaMju-ucYFif5nx4Xv3bNX2SVI_w89iBIT1bkV4/edit?usp=sharing)
   - [Video](https://www.youtube.com/watch?v=z38lI6WyBsY)
 - Presentation: "Transforming unstructured biomedical texts with large language models" - presented by Harry Caufield at part of the BOSC track at ISMB/ECCB 2023 (July 2023)